evanbergeron/thon/README.md

 types, polymorphism, existential packages (a formalization of interfaces), recursive types, and binary algebraic datatypes.

-Thon is currently under syntactic refactoring, so this README regrettably mixes examples of the two syntaxes (and likely will continue to do so for some time).
+Thon is currently under syntactic refactoring, so this README mixes examples of the two syntaxes (I point out the cases the legacy syntax is used).

 ## natural numbers